markteehan/file-chunk-connectors/README.md

 ## Overview
 The Kafka Connect File Chunk Source & Sink connectors watch a directory for files and read the data as new files are written to the input directory.
-Once a file has been read, it will be placed into the configured ```finished.path``` directory.
 Each file is produced to a topic as a stream of messages after splitting the file into chunks of ```binary.chunk.size.bytes```.
-Messages are serialised as bytes: files can contain any content: text, logs, image, video, any binary encoding.
-The configured ```chunk size``` must be <= message.max.bytes for the Kafka cluster.
+Messages are serialised as bytes: files can contain any content: text, logs, image, video: any binary content.
+The configured chunk size must be <= message.max.bytes for the Kafka cluster.

 The matching Sink connector consumes from the topic, using header metadata to reconstruct the file on a filesystem local to the Sink connector.
 The MD5 signature of the reconstructed target files must match the signature of the source file, otherwise the merged file is renamed with a postfix "_MD5_MISMATCH" (but processing for other files continues).
 The connectors should be paired to form a complete data pipeline.
 Multipartition operation is supported (the Sink connector re-orders kafka messages when merging the file).
-These connectors do no yet support multi-task operations (they will automatically reduce the task count to one).
+These connectors do not yet support multi-task operations: they will automatically reduce the task count to one.

 Subdirectories at source are recreated at target.
 For example consider 100 source connectors sending binary files from a local directory called queued/`hostname`.
-The Sink connector reconstructs the files inside 100 subdirectories on the target machine, enabling subdirectory names (to multiple levels) to carry metadata.
+The Sink connector reconstructs the files inside 100 subdirectories on the target machine, enabling an an additional metadata layer using subdirectory naming.

 These connectors are based on the excellent [Spooldir]([url](https://github.com/jcustenborder/kafka-connect-spooldir)) connectors (created by Jeremy Custenborder) and the File-Sink connectors.

-## Deployment Uses
-This connector can be used to stream binary files such as .JPEG, .AVI, encrypted or compressed content, ranging in size from megabytes to gigabytes.
-To stream and schemify text or avro content, use the spooldir source connectors - to stream binary files; use this connector.

-There are many options available to send files between two endpoints: rsync, sftp, scp, curl, wget: sending files using streaming via Kafka offers a number of benefits that are built into the kafka client, including resume/send-retry, TLS encryption, authentication, access control, compression, replay and parallelism.
-These are multiple tradeoffs to consider.
-With support for multi partition/multi task operation; this connector enables stream-sending of a single file with multiple parallel threads - should may be faster than sending the file using any single-threaded utility.

-This connector enables any Kafka cluster (including Confluent Cloud, Confluent Platform or Apache Kafka) to be used to stream files of any size.
-The [tarballs repo]([url](https://github.com/markteehan/file-chunk-tarballs)) contains a readymade stack (including the plugins, kafka connect, java, configuration properties and scripts) to start the source or sink on windows or linux using a "config" and then a "start".
-This uses connect-standalone (not connect-distributed).
-If you are unfamiliar with Kafka connect, then I recommend starting with the tarballs stack.

 ## Scenarios
-It is suitable for data upload scenarios that include
+It is suitable for data scenarios that include
 - file-generating edge devices (including windows clients) where a kafka connect client is preferable to custom-code uploader deployment
 - sync filesystems contents to a remote server: this is only suitable for static (completed) files.
 It is unsuitable for mirroring open files
-- client endpoints with unreliable networking: Kafka client infinite-retries ensures eventual data delivery with no-touch intervention
+- edge uploader client endpoints with unreliable networking: Kafka client infinite-retries ensures eventual data delivery with no-touch intervention
-- a desire for sophisticated encryption (such as cipher selection) which can be challenging using other data-sender utilities
+- sophisticated uploader encryption - such as cipher selection
-- a desire for sophisticated SaaS based authentiation models (including OAUTH2) enabling credential-less client deployments
-- automatic compression & decompression of file content (if uncompressed)
+- automatic compression & decompression of file content
-- Kafka consumer features such as low-cost fanout of data to multiple services simultaneously, parallelism of consumer threads, delivery guarantees
+- Mirror files to multiple downloaders, and/or fan-in many uploaders to one Kafka cluster

 ## Source Connector Operation